 10. Coolidge pardoned a raccoon.

 Coolidge was very fond of animals, collecting everything from cats to birds to lion cubs that he wryly named Tax Reduction and Budget Bureau.
 For Thanksgiving in 1926, an admirer sent him a live raccoon with the suggestion he cook it and consume it as part of the family dinner.
-Wary of sampling raccoon meat, Coolidge “pardoned” the animal and it soon became a close friend of his wife's and given the name Rebecca Raccoon.
+Wary of sampling raccoon meat, Coolidge “pardoned” the animal and it soon became a close friend of his wife's and was given the name Rebecca Raccoon.
 But the pet’s undomesticated status became a source of contention among the Secret Service: She was prone to ripping up furniture and speeding through the White House.
 Rebecca was eventually donated to a zoo in 1928, Coolidge's final full year in office.